United Air Lines Flight 629: Investigation

-The investigation by the Civil Aeronautics Board (CAB) determined that the aircraft began to disintegrate near the empennage, or tail, and that the aft fuselage had been shattered by a force strong enough to cause extreme fragmentation of that part of the aircraft.
+The investigation by the Civil Aeronautics Board (CAB), led by Jack Parshall, determined that the aircraft began to disintegrate near the empennage, or tail, and that the aft fuselage had been shattered by a force strong enough to cause extreme fragmentation of that part of the aircraft.
 The explosion had been so intense that investigators thought it unlikely to have been caused by any aircraft system or component.
 There was also a strong smell of explosives on items from the number 4 baggage compartment (which was at the back).

 Suspicions that a bomb had been placed in luggage loaded aboard the aircraft were fueled by the discovery of four pieces of an unusual grade of sheet metal, each covered in a gray soot.
 Further testing of the cargo pit showed that each piece was contaminated with chemicals known to be byproducts of a dynamite explosion, the origin of which was believed to be a passenger's luggage.
 The Federal Bureau of Investigation (FBI), certain that the aircraft had been brought down by a bomb, performed background checks on the passengers.

 In the earlier stages of the investigation, investigators discovered that United Airlines management was locked in a dispute with a local airline union at the time of the crash, leading to the theory that the bombing of Flight 629 was an attempt to damage the airline's reputation; this theory was later excluded from the investigation.

-Investigators then focused their efforts on Denver locals, citing that they may have had personal enemies.
+Investigators then focused their efforts on Denver locals, speculating that they may have had personal enemies.
 A few passengers had purchased life insurance at the airport just before boarding.
 One such insuree, as well as local, was Daisie Eldora King, 53, a Denver businesswoman who was en route to Alaska to visit her daughter.
 When agents identified King's handbag, they found a number of newspaper clippings containing information about her son, John Gilbert Graham, who had been arrested on a forgery charge in Denver in 1951.
 Graham, who held a grudge against his mother for placing him in an orphanage as a child, was the beneficiary of both her life insurance policies and her will.
 Agents also discovered that one of King's restaurants, the Crown-A Drive-In in Denver, had been badly damaged in an explosion; Graham had insured the restaurant and then collected on the property insurance following the blast.

 Agents subsequently searched Graham's house and automobile.
 In the garage they found wire and other bomb making parts that were identical to those found in the wreckage.
 They also found an additional $37,500 ($ today) in life insurance policies; however, King had not signed either these policies or those purchased at the airport, rendering them worthless.
 Graham told FBI agents that his mother had packed her own suitcase.
 However his wife, Gloria, revealed that Graham had wrapped a "present" for his mother on the morning of King's flight.